astropy/photutils/docs/psf.rst

 creating PSF models.
 In particular, WebbPSF outputs gridded PSF models directly as Photutils `~photutils.psf.GriddedPSFModel` instances.

+If you cannot obtain a PSF model from an empirical library or observatory-provided tool, Photutils provides tools for creating an empirical PSF model from the data itself, provided you have a large number of isolated stars.
+Please see :ref:`build-epsf` for more information and an example.

 The `photutils.psf` subpackage provides several PSF models that can be used for PSF photometry.
 The PSF models are based on the :ref:`Astropy models and fitting <astropy:astropy-modeling>` framework.